Eduardo Berizzo: Sevilla coach reveals cancer following draw with Liverpool

 Berizzo was appointed head coach in the summer on a two-year deal, following a three-year stint at Celta Vigo.

-Roberto Firminio scored twice and Sadio Mane added the third as Liverpool dominated the opening 45 minutes of the Group E match but their hopes of qualifying for the knockout stage with a game to spare were dashed by Sevilla's stunning second-half performance.
+Roberto Firmino scored twice and Sadio Mane added the third as Liverpool dominated the opening 45 minutes of the Group E match, and were set to qualify for the knockout stages with a game to spare before Sevilla's stunning second-half performance.

-Wissam Ben Yedder scored with a header and a penalty in the first 15 minutes of the second half before Pizarro poked in the leveller in the third of seven added minutes.
+Wissam Ben Yedder scored with a header and a penalty in the first 15 minutes of the second half before Pizarro poked in the equaliser in the third of seven added minutes.

 "We had to come out with a different attitude for the fans and for the boss, he made us play like that," said Sevilla midfielder Ever Banega.